isntpythonasnake/Gateweaver-UE5/README.md

 # Gateweaver
-**A portal mechanics suite plugin for Unreal Engine 5.5+** `Unreleased v0.12.11112025`
+**A portal mechanics suite plugin for Unreal Engine 5.5+** `Unreleased v1.0`

-# The plugin is 90% done and should be released soon!
+# The plugin is 95% done!
+If you're from TD module, please feel free to test it because it's my first time packaging a plugin... it might break.

 Ever wanted to make a warp gate, a Valve's Portal-esque game, a mirror into another dimension, or even a simple CCTV...
 TV without going into code?